cypherpunk-academy/2064/en/037_2021_Surprising message.md

 She ate with one hand and typed into her laptop with the other.
 She was in a chat with a group of hackers.

 Torrorist: "That was a show!
 Have you read Marlene's logs?
-Horny thing."
+Tough thing."

 Mohammed: "Yes, especially the QR thing, the idea of creating data with a QR film, that's great.
 7 hours 53 minutes would take the TAO computer on which the file is stored to display the terabyte as a QR movie on the screen.
 But what do you take for the other side?
 A good camera, small, with battery, more than 1TB memory, fast enough?"

-Totaot: "A normal Raspberry Pi is enough full.
+Thaedaot: "A regular Raspberry Pi is enough.
 I'll write you the program to convert the QR film into data in half an hour.
 You always have the same perspective on the QR code.
 It'll go really fast.
 "A USB flash drive with two terabytes in, HD camera, normal battery pack."

-Julian: "And put the whole thing in a paperback and put it on the shelf opposite the computer.
+Julian: "And put the whole thing in a booklet and put it on the shelf opposite the computer.
 There you go.
 How do we start the program?"